roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/2_Intro_To_Argument/Frankenstein Infographic.md

   - final
   - APLang
 ---
+### <div align="right">Roshan Taneja</div>
 # "Exploring the Gothic Depths of Frankenstein: A Quote Analysis"

 While much of the book "Frankenstein: The Modern Prometheus" Contains Elements of Gothic fiction, the most prominent section of the book that infuses the text with several elements of gothic fiction is especially Chapter 5.
-Viktor's sudden change in demeanour after creating the monster is something to behold and is all the more so accentuated by the gothic archetypes in the text.
+Viktor's sudden change in demeanor after creating the monster is something to behold and is all the more so accentuated by the gothic archetypes in the text.

 In this infographic, we will go through a few elements of Gothic Fiction and how it played into the beginning of chapter 5.